 - Spring semester applicants are advised to submit all application materials before September 1.

-The following information must be submitted for an applicant to be considered for admission:
+The following information must be submitted online for an applicant to be considered for admission:

 - Statement of research interest and personal goals

 - The statement of purpose should be a one or two page statement describing your professional objectives and his/her academic and research interests.
 If possible, the statement should indicate how you see your own research interests overlapping with programs or projects in EAPS.
 If you have previous research experience we would like you to write about your experience, and what you accomplished.
 We are also interested in hearing about any area of your life where you have excelled.
 Please upload this document through the online application system.